Ocado Group plc (OCDGF) CEO Timothy Steiner on Q2 2020 Results - Earnings Call Transcript

 A - Timothy Steiner

 Good morning.
 We've got our first question from Andrew Gwynn at Exane BNP Paribas.
 He is actually going to ask three questions on capacity.
-Number one, what are the specific challenges on ramping up capacity in CFC 4?
+Number one, what are the specific challenges on ramping up capacity in CFC4?
 Number two, if I was the new partner coming to Ocado, what's the earliest you could build me a new CFC?
 Number three, in light of the above, what are the plans to improve capacity for new partners?

-Andrew, so the first one is, CFC 4 obviously is kind of on the frontier in terms of scaling up this new type of robotic infrastructure.
+Andrew, so the first one is, CFC4 obviously is kind of on the frontier in terms of scaling up this new type of robotic infrastructure.
 So, it's doing over 100,000 orders a week at the moment, that's bigger than any of the warehouses that we're building for our clients at the moment.
-So, any kind of technical challenges that we have in scaling it, that's one part of the challenge, we've worked our way through loads of barrows, and the other part is just to do with the plan that we originally had for it, and the production of both peripherals and new robots that we can add to the grid there.
-So we have scaled that up and added some faster, but some of the robotic components in those robots have lead times on them, and so, it's just about accelerating the build time of actual robots.
-So, we've added more on, we'll continue adding more on, we'll continue working through any challenges that we see in CFC 4.
+So, any kind of technical challenges that we have in scaling it, that's one part of the challenge, and we've worked our way through loads of barrows, and the other part is just to do with the plan that we originally had for it, and the production of both peripherals and new robots that we can add to the grid there.
+So we have scaled that up and added some faster, but some of the robotic components in those robots have lead times on them, and so it's just about accelerating the build time of actual robots.
+So, we've added more on, we'll continue adding more on, we'll continue working through any challenges that we see in CFC4.
 It's significantly ahead of its plan at the moment as a result of our efforts.

 The second question being the new partners, CFC normally takes between 18 and 24 months from someone actually finding a Greenfield site with planning.
 So, in terms of both initial design and then construction of the physical building, then we come on site and install our grids, add our robots and peripherals, and then together we do kind of combined commissioning and testing, and then go live to clients.
 So, 18 to 24 months as usual, we are working on getting that down and there are ways to make it faster if for example, an existing design works that can take a few months out, and there are other things that we're working on to try and bring our own part of the build process down.
-If a client has an existing warehouse, that is possible to do all this faster, and that's frankly what we were doing in Bristol was going into a building that was almost finished when we announced that project.
+If a client has an existing warehouse, it is possible to do all this faster, and that's frankly what we were doing in Bristol was going into a building that was almost finished when we announced that project.
 It was built as a spec building.
 So, that's another way it can help.

-In light of the above, one of the plans to improve capacity for new partners, but I think the key is that our partners are asking us to bring on live their incremental capacity faster and to use the capacity they get asked for faster, and those are both things that we're working on with them as well as to start planning for new warehouses and to build those as quickly as possible, as well as some of our partners are looking at adding or increasing the scale of the store pick software that we add to them as well, so that they can help their customers right now, and then later as we said in the presentation, later convert those into new warehouses that will give them the long-term sustainable economics.
+In light of the above, one of the plans to improve capacity for new partners, look I think the key is that our partners are asking us to bring on live their incremental capacity faster and to use the capacity they get asked for faster, and those are both things that we're working on with them as well as to start planning for new warehouses and to build those as quickly as possible, as well as some of our partners are looking at adding or increasing the scale of the store pick software that we add to them as well, so that they can help their customers right now, and then later as we said in the presentation, later convert those into new warehouses that will give them the long-term sustainable economics.

-The next question is from Xavier, Bank of America, and it's, has the pipeline of International CFC openings changed over the recent months?
+The next question is from Xavier, Bank of America, and it has the pipeline of International CFC openings changed over the recent months?
 Are you going to open CFC sooner?
 What should we expect in 2021 and 2022?

-The projects that are already live are in construction, we've had a few small COVID-related delays, but they've normally been only a week here or week there.
+The projects that are already live are in construction.
+We’ve had a few small COVID-related delays, but they've normally been only a week here or week there.
 So, we're working very hard to keep those down at low levels.
 We're working on expanding the production of things like robots, so that clients that wanted to go live, with say, two modules in a six module site, and not -- and thought that would last them for 12 months, and now saying, can I have the third one as soon as possible, the fourth one as soon as possible after that?
 So, we're working at accelerating the speed with which we can give them a greater capacity.
 Obviously, in terms of warehouses going live, I wouldn't expect any additional ones in 2021.
-We might see somebody add something that would be capable being built in 2022.
+We might see somebody add something that would be capable of being built in 2022.
 I think we'll see more warehouses going live in 2023 than we did before.
 So it's an acceleration of the pipeline.

 The next question is from Sreedhar at UBS.
 Question number one, can you please give us an update on your thoughts on what Zoom footprint could look like in the U.K., and how different the second facility could look versus the first?

-So I'll take that part of the question first.
-Look, there's clearly demand for a dozen or two dozen Zooms, just in London alone, and so, we're excited to build our second one and then look for -- and we're looking for locations for further sites.
+So, I'll take that part of the question first.
+Look, there's clearly demand for a dozen or two dozen Zooms just in London alone, and so we're excited to build our second one and then look for -- and we're looking for locations for further sites.
 The second one is going to look quite different from the first one, in that it can be both be built on a much smaller footprint, and will be fully automated in both the chill and in the ambient as well as in the chill side using our own RSP Robotics.
-So, it will have significantly higher throughputs per square foot, and also significantly higher productivity, and so, we're excited to get that second one open.
+So, it will have significantly higher throughputs per square foot, and also significantly higher productivity, and so we're excited to get that second one open.

 Number two is on robotic picking, can you give us the actual efficiency, what the actual efficiency is versus human picking and any thoughts on the further rollout of these?

-Our target for this year-end is for a robotic pick cell to have equal or greater efficiency than the human picking.
-So, we think we can match the human pick speed in robotic cell, that robotic cell may actually have two robots in it, but will be the same footprint and the same pick station that used to be operated by one human, and so, we're again excited about the rollout as we learn how to handle more of the products.
+Our target for this year end is for a robotic pick cell to have equal or greater efficiency than the human picking.
+So, we think we can match the human pick speed in a robotic cell.
+That robotic cell may actually have two robots in it, but will be the same footprint and the same pick station that used to be operated by one human, and so we're again excited about the rollout as we learn how to handle more of the products.

 Our next question is coming from Victoria at Credit Suisse.
 Do you think your partners can use Ocado CFCs alongside with alternative micro fulfillment center solutions from third-parties?

-It's physically possible, Victoria, our clients can also buy our own micro fulfillment solutions, and that's something that a number of them are talking to us about.
-Our software is very flexible, and so, a lot of things are possible.
+It's physically possible, Victoria.
+Our clients can also buy our own micro fulfillment solutions, and that's something that a number of them are talking to us about.
+Our software is very flexible, and so a lot of things are possible.
 If a client already had an alternative fulfillment solution, then we can work with them to work on how to integrate that into the solution.
 Frankly, that is what we're doing at Ocado Retail.
 So, Ocado Retail's first fulfillment centers in Hatfield in Jordan, were not built using our own new robotics, and yet they will obviously talk to the Ocado software and operate in the Ocado ecosystem.

 Number two: If you had no capacity constraint, what your first-half retail sales growth would have been?